sjjsy/neronet/neronet/README.md

-This folder will contain the actual product code.
+This folder contains the actual Python modules that make up the heart and muscles of the product.